min69u/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## My friend keeps telling me "Cheer up.
+You aren't stuck in a deep hole in the ground, filled with water."
+## I know he means well.